bio-phys/capriqorn/doc/manual.rst

 Tips and tricks
 ===============

-* Use VMD to choose geometry.
+* Use VMD (http://www.ks.uiuc.edu/Research/vmd/) to choose and check geometry of observation volume.
-    Using selection strings, you can choose representation in VMD which visualize various geometries.
+    * Using selection strings, you can choose representation in VMD which visualize various geometries.
       Note that the selection string syntax in VMD is different to the one used in Capriqorn (Capriqorn using MD Analysis which uses CHARMM syntax).
     * The preprocessor can write out xyz files which you can visualize using VMD to check that the macromolecule has been cut out correctly.
+    * To cite VMD, please visit http://www.ks.uiuc.edu/Research/vmd/allversions/cite.html.
 * Capriqorn offers a plethora of methods and modules.
   See the example parameter files for an overview.
   The files can be written via the command capriq example [--expert]